- The @rfcbot FCP process

 Add a section to the unstable book, in

-Write a lots of tests for the new feature.
+tests/ui/$feature_name/.
 PRs without tests will not be accepted!

 Get your PR reviewed and land it.
 You have now successfully implemented a feature in Rust!